To stretch or not to stretch? That is the question!

 IBS is a collection of symptoms such as abdominal cramping, pain, bloating, diarrhoea and/or constipation.
 Dietitian at Redfern Physiotherapy and Sports Medicine

-A woman is getting her back examined by a doctor.
+A person's back being examined by a healthcare provider.

 By Redfern Physiotherapy & Sports Medicine July 4, 2022